OpenDataDE/DE_foia_log_cleaning/README.md

 # Getting Involved

 To see the current status of the different cleaning projects, head over to the [projects](https://github.com/OpenDataDE/DE_foia_log_cleaning/projects) board.
+You can see the overall status of the project by heading to the [`Overall`](https://github.com/OpenDataDE/DE_foia_log_cleaning/projects/25) project board.
+Project boards for each agency or division are linked from there.